marrow/cinje/README.rst

 ==============

 cinje is a modern, elegant template engine constructed as a Python domain specific language (DSL) that integrates into your applications as any other Python code would: by importing them.
-Your templates are translated from their source into clean, straightforward, and understandable Python source prior to the Python interpreter compiling it to bytecode.
+Your templates are transformed from their source into clean, straightforward, and understandable Python source prior to the Python interpreter compiling it to bytecode.

 What kind of name is cinje?!